Welcome to Dyn’s Email Delivery Getting Started Guide!

-Lastly, if you have any user-defined variables you wish to include with your emails, specify them as custom headers in email.
+If you have any user-defined variables you wish to include with your emails, specify them as custom headers in email.
 Email Delivery provides four user-defined variables to allow the sending of data.
 Email Delivery, upon receiving each email, parses the originator, the recipient, the subject, content and other email headers, and submits the message to the appropriate queue for delivery.
 When extracting the message body, we look for both “plain” messages and multipart (MIME) email.

-The only reason a message would not be submitted to the queue for sending, is if the recipient is on the suppression list, meaning they had previously hard-bounced or had submitted a spam complaint against the same sender email address.
+The only reason a message would not be submitted to the queue for sending is if the recipient is on the suppression list, meaning they had previously hard-bounced or had submitted a spam complaint against the same sender email address.

 Identifying Parts of the Interface

 These two pages outline all of the interface objects and views.

 |Email Dashboard||The Dashboard is the first view listed on the far left of the menu bar.|

 |Email Delivery Control Panel||The black menu bar at the top of each view.
 Used to navigate around the Email Delivery product.|